Michael Kozak: Human rights

 Between 2003 and 2005, Kozak held a principal deputy assistant secretary of state role in the Bureau of Democracy, Human Rights and Labor.

 In 2004, Kozak testified before the House Committee on Government Reform on the human rights situation in the Indian-Pakistani disputed area of Kashmir.

 Between 2005 and 2009, Kozak was a senior director on the National Security Council staff, with responsibility for democracy, human rights, international organizations, migration and detainee issues.
 He authored the first National Security Presidential Directive on democracy and human rights since the Carter administration.

-Between 2009 and 2017, Kozak was senior adviser to the Assistant Secretary for Democracy, Human Rights and Labor, where he worked to negotiate a UN resolution on “Defamation of Religions” that respected freedom of expression.
+Between 2009 and 2017, Kozak was senior adviser to the Assistant Secretary for Democracy, Human Rights and Labor, where he worked to negotiate a UN resolution on "Defamation of Religions" that respected freedom of expression.

 Between October 2012 and May 2013, Kozak served as Acting Special Envoy for Monitoring and Combating Anti-Semitism, between Hannah Rosenthal and Ira Forman.

 Between September 2017 and September 2019, Kozak held the title of Senior Bureau Official for Democracy, Human Rights and Labor.

 Personal

 Kozak is of Czech ancestry.
 He received his bachelor's degree in political science at the University of California, Berkeley, in 1968, and his J.D. degree at Boalt Hall at the University of California, Berkeley, in 1971, where he was assistant managing editor of the California Law Review.

-He has been awarded the Belarusian Democratic Republic 100th Jubilee Medal in 2019.
+He was awarded the Belarusian Democratic Republic 100th Jubilee Medal in 2019.